-The IMO has recently renewed its guideline to quantify wind propulsion for the purpose of EEDI & EEXI, MEPC.1/Circ.896, also using input from the MARIN led WiSP Joint Industry Project.
+The IMO has a guideline to quantify wind propulsion for the purpose of EEDI & EEXI, MEPC.1/Circ.896.
 MARIN can do the performance modelling for a compliant EEDI or EEXI, using either wind tunnel tests or CFD.

 Steady aerodynamics - wind tunnel